BSC1014/Final_Project_Team_5/README.md

 ### Machine Learning (ML.IPYNB File)
 ***
 - Next, we pulled the "ml_final_data.csv" into our ML model and conducted various tests to help determine if any machine learning model was up to the task of predicting ratings on Air BnBs accurately.
+We broke the training and testing data down using train test split.
 Results as follows:

 Oversampling: